 The street itself is not very long and should take you less you 10 minutes to walk from one end to the other.
-When you’re done shopping, take a break and eat at one of the many restaurants along the side streets which can be anything from traditional French bistro to the ever popular Kabab shops.
+When you’re done shopping, take a break and eat at one of the many restaurants along the side streets, which can be anything from traditional French bistros to the ever-popular Kabab shops.

-Take some time to admire the charming old buildings and architecture before heading off to some other interesting site.
+Take some time to admire the charming old buildings and architecture before heading off to another interesting site.

 Remember, shopping streets are popular places, especially during peak tourist season when both locals and tourists converge, so make sure to get to the stores early if you want to avoid the crowds.

 Also, pay attention to store hours.
 Many shops close from 5 pm to 6 pm, and most are closed on Sundays.